 9. Algeria

-After facing a bloody war of independence, the country has been recovering, but heavily dependent on oil.
+After facing a bloody war of independence, the country has been recovering but is heavily dependent on oil.

 10. Tunisia